luxfi/cli/cmd/commands.md

 --cluster string                        operate on the given cluster --create-local-validator                create additional local validator and add it to existing running local node --default-duration                      (for Subnets, not L1s) set duration so as to validate until primary validator ends its period
---default-start-time                    (for Subnets, not L1s) use default start time for subnet validator (5 minutes later for fuji & mainnet, 30 seconds later for devnet)
+--default-start-time                    (for Subnets, not L1s) use default start time for subnet validator (5 minutes later for testnet & mainnet, 30 seconds later for devnet)
---default-validator-params              (for Subnets, not L1s) use default weight/start/duration params for subnet validator --delegation-fee uint16                 (PoS only) delegation fee (in bips) (default 100) --devnet                                operate on a devnet network --disable-owner string                  P-Chain address that will able to disable the validator with a P-Chain transaction --endpoint string                       use the given endpoint for network operations -e, --ewoq                              use ewoq key [fuji/devnet only] -f, --fuji                              testnet                         operate on fuji (alias to testnet -h, --help                              help for addValidator -k, --key string                        select the key to use [fuji/devnet only] -g, --ledger                            use ledger instead of key (always true on mainnet, defaults to false on fuji/devnet) --ledger-addrs strings                  use the given ledger addresses -l, --local                             operate on a local network -m, --mainnet                           operate on mainnet
+--default-validator-params              (for Subnets, not L1s) use default weight/start/duration params for subnet validator --delegation-fee uint16                 (PoS only) delegation fee (in bips) (default 100) --devnet                                operate on a devnet network --disable-owner string                  P-Chain address that will able to disable the validator with a P-Chain transaction --endpoint string                       use the given endpoint for network operations -e, --ewoq                              use ewoq key [testnet/devnet only] -f, --testnet                              testnet                         operate on testnet (alias to testnet -h, --help                              help for addValidator -k, --key string                        select the key to use [testnet/devnet only] -g, --ledger                            use ledger instead of key (always true on mainnet, defaults to false on testnet/devnet)
+--ledger-addrs strings                  use the given ledger addresses -l, --local                             operate on a local network -m, --mainnet                           operate on mainnet